Wesbest/KubernetesForEveryone/README.md

  Kubernetes For Everyone
 -----------------------

-In this workshop we will create your own namespace, deployment and service.
-We will also destroy a pod, get more info on services and update our pods to a newer version.
+In this workshop you will set up your own cluster with several pods that will contain several pods that run an application.

 &nbsp;
 ###  Login to your environment
 Go to the following link: https://console.cloud.google.com/home/dashboard?cloudshell=true

 Launch the cloud shell.
-Use your Devoteam account to login.
+Use the account to login.
 When the shell appear copy below, paste it there and hit enter.

 ```bash
 gcloud container clusters get-credentials kubeforeveryone --zone europe-west2-a --project dulcet-provider-225307